 Idaho has been a major lumbering and mining state since the early 1900s.
 Idaho ranks high in silver, antimony, lead, cobalt, garnet, phosphate rock, vanadium, zinc, and mercury.

-Tourism now outranks other industries in income.
-The natural beauty of Idaho's mountains, rivers, lakes, and streams provide camping, boating and fishing sites and they collectively bring in tens of thousands of visitors each year.
+Idaho's mountains, rivers, lakes, and streams provide camping, boating and fishing sites and they collectively bring in tens of thousands of visitors each year.

 Idaho State Seal